johnhopson/bin2c/readme.md

 ### Testing
 bin2c_test.rb is a test suite for bin2c.rb.
 Type 'bin2c_test.rb' to run the entire suite.
 Type 'bin2c_test.rb -h' to see usage, including how to run individual tests.

-### License
+### Source
+bin2c is hosted at [github.com/johnhopson/bin2c](http://github.com/johnhopson/bin2c).

-Released under the MIT License.
+It is released under the MIT license.
 See 'license' file.